The Montana Commissioner of Securities and Insurance has staff dedicated to helping consumers resolve complaints against insurance companies.

 - In each instance, you will receive a written response from the Commissioner’s office explaining the results of our investigation.

 Types of complaints the Commissioner can handle

-The Commissioner handles most insurance problems involving home, business, auto, health, life, etc. Those problems may include coverage issues, claim disputes, premium problems, sales misrepresentations, policy cancellations, and refunds, just to name a few.
+The Commissioner handles most insurance problems involving home, business, auto, health, life, etc in Montana.
+Those problems may include coverage issues, claim disputes, premium problems, sales misrepresentations, policy cancellations, and refunds, just to name a few.
 The Commissioner will also investigate all complaints against insurance agents, adjusters and consultants.